 Please read on to see all of our current COVID-19 safety protocols, which are also updated on our Coronavirus Response page.

-New Policy: Be Fully Vaccinated or Get Tested
+Be Fully Vaccinated or Get Tested

-With the rise in COVID-19 case counts, Twin Cities Habitat for Humanity is implementing a new policy for all volunteers: Effective October 4, all volunteers must indicate that they have either been vaccinated or have tested negative for COVID-19 within 48 hours of each time on site.
+All volunteers must indicate that they have either been vaccinated or have tested negative for COVID-19 within 48 hours of each time on site.
 All individual and group volunteers must pre-register on Habitat’s scheduling tool (VolunteerHub) before your volunteer shifts to abide by this policy.
 By showing up to your volunteer shift, you are indicating that you are fully vaccinated or have tested negative within 48 hours of your shift.

 If you need to find a COVID-19 testing location, please visit Minnesota’s Department of Health webpage.

 A similar vaccination and testing policy is in effect for our staff and AmeriCorps members.
 Volunteers are asked to abide by this new policy, in addition to following all current COVID-19 safety protocols, outlined below.

 Volunteer safety highlights